 - You will need at least 3 hours to prepare and cook this recipe.

 - You will need a large pot or Dutch oven, at least 8-10 quarts.

 - Note that my roux could have been darker, but I ran out of time as it was nearly dark outside and I still needed to get photos taken.

-- This recipe is relatively spicy, please adjust hot sauce and spices to taste.
+- This recipe is relatively spicy, please adjust with more or less hot sauce and spices to taste.

 (Nutrition information provided is an estimate and will vary based on cooking methods and specific brands of ingredients used.)